mayank-aggrwal/django-blog/README.md

 5. Contact me form

 ## Installation
+> Make sure python3 and git is installed.
 1. From the main working directory, run the below commands
     ```bash
     python manage.py makemigrations